 Data Sources.
 Key sources of data are the incident reports from the Philippine National Police (PNP) and news reports from 14 local and national newspapers.
 Multi-Stakeholder Validation Groups (MSVGs), composed of local people with knowledge of local conflicts, also add incidents to the database.
 MSVG members’ backgrounds range from security provision, crime prevention, conflict research, and crime monitoring, to peacebuilding, local governance, policy formulation, journalism, and grassroots knowledge.

 The multiple data sources—police, media and the community—make Conflict Alert the largest repository of data on subnational conflict in the Philippines.

 Data Analysis.
-Data are tabulated and analyzed according to incidence, density, strings, and trends of violent conflict.
-Additionally, the severity (frequency) and magnitude (or cost in terms of people injured, killed and displaced) of violence are also examined using Alert’s Violence Intensity Index to help pinpoint priorities and interventions in the conflict-affected areas.
+Data are tabulated and analyzed according to incidence, density, causes, strings, and trends of violent conflict.
+Additionally, the severity (frequency) and magnitude (or cost in terms of people injured, killed and displaced) of violence are examined using Alert’s Violence Intensity Index to help pinpoint priorities and interventions in the conflict-affected areas.

 Data Visualization.
 The findings are presented using visual tools such as charts, graphs and tables.
 Incidents are also mapped, providing locational context to the incidents.
 Users of the Conflict Alert website may generate their own charts, graphs, tables and maps using its charting and mapping tools.

 Data Dissemination.
 Results are presented to key stakeholders such as government agencies, local government units, civil society groups, academic institutions, private institutions, and the security sector.
 The whole dataset is also stored in a comma-separated values or CSV files and written up in reports that are uploaded to the Conflict Alert website and made available to the public for free.